zengyan-97/Transformer-DST/README.md

 ## Model Training

 To train the model, please run this script. <br>
-The model only consists of a BERT (base-uncased).
 ```
 sh -x ./run_train_dt.sh  # MultiWoz 2.1
 sh -x ./run_train_dt_V20.sh  # MultiWoz 2.0